You were buried with him in baptism,

 The Seventeenth Sunday in Ordinary Time begins with a reading from Genesis.
 Abraham pleads for compassion for those few innocent people of Sodom and Gomorrah.
 God promises him, “For the sake of those ten, I will not destroy it.”
 Jesus teaches us to pray in the reading from Luke's gospel, using the familiar words, “Father, hallowed be your name.”
 He urges us to be persistent in our prayer: “And I tell you, ask and you will receive; seek and you will find; knock and the door will be opened to you.”

 Monday is the Memorial of Saint Martha.
-Wednesday is a special day at Jesuit ministries around the world as we celebrate the Memorial of Saint Ignatius of Loyola, the founder of the Society of Jesus - the Jesuits.
-Thursday is the Memorial of Saint Alphonsus Liguouri, Bishop and Doctor of the Church.
+Wednesday is the Memorial of St. Ignatius of Loyola.
+Thursday is the Memorial of St. Alphonsus Liguori.

 On the Eighteenth Sunday in Ordinary Time, the first reading from Ecclesiastes offers a powerful caution about focusing too much on the things of this world: “Vanity of vanities!
 All things are vanity!”
 In Luke's gospel Jesus tells the parable of the rich man storing up treasures for the future, and he warns, “Take care to guard against all greed, for though one may be rich, one’s life does not consist of possessions.”